 Denver, Colorado is known by locals as the Mile High City, as its official elevation is 5,280 feet (one mile) above sea level.
 650,000 residents live within the city limits, and over 2.5 million live in the surrounding Denver county.
 With the Rocky Mountains to the west and the High Plains to the east, this laid-back city offers a little bit of everything to residents and visitors alike.
 Denver was founded as a Western mining town during the Gold Rush, but it has grown to become a bustling metropolis, with an acclaimed music scene, four major sports teams, nationally recognized museums, and tons of local breweries.
-The newly legalized marijuana shops have also created a spike in tourism- Denver’s hotels have experienced a major jump in occupancy.
+Legalized marijuana shops have also created a spike in tourism- Denver’s hotels have experienced a major jump in occupancy.
 Check out tips for a fun weekend in Denver below, courtesy of Denver local, Caitlin.

 THE LOCAL: Caitlin

 WHY YOU SHOULD TRUST HER: 31 year old Caitlin has lived in Denver for nine years, and for three of those years, she worked for 5280 Magazine, the Denver city magazine.
 She and her husband, Sam, spend their nights and weekends in search of their next favorite restaurant, the best cup of coffee, and the coolest new shop in town.

 1. Favorite Street to Wander/Stroll in Denver?